 Having a neat and organized bank account is just like having a neat and clean bed, it creates a chain reaction of clarity for other parts of your life.
-When it comes to checking your bank account, how often should you monitor it?
+When it comes to checking your bank account, how often should you access it?

+Identity theft is a big thing these days, and you can never be too watchful for any suspicious activity.
 For me, I follow a very organized money flow routine that I learned from Mike Michaelowicz’s book Profit First.

 Before I read the book, I had 2 checking accounts and 1 saving account, and I can’t really remember the purpose for them.
 I had this routine since around 2017, and would just somewhat try to split the money up into different accounts to allocate for different purposes.